Cian-H/simple_blender_server/README.md

-# eng_assistant
+# OpenWebUI Blender Render Plugin
-A prototype engineering assistant AI agent
+A prototype plugin got the OpenWebUI LLM web ui, that allows agents to render models from blender script code written using python's `bpy` package.